einarhaaland/robot-caretaker/README.md

 - **Controller** or **Robot Controller**
     - This is a script that tells the robot what to do.
 - **Motion-Function**
     - A function of motor-setting sequences resulting in an animation/motion.
-Use motor_set_position_sync() once every keyframe to avoid async issues.
+Use sync=True / motor_set_position_sync() once every keyframe to avoid async issues.
 - **Instruction**
     - What the robot will perform e.g wave, smile, cheer...
 - **MoodCard**